mcembalest/sidzero/README.md

 # Models Used

-- default LLM: `mistral:7b-instruct-v0.2-q4_0`
+- default LLM: `mistral:7b-instruct-v0.2-q4_0` with Ollama

-- Online RAG LLM: perplexity `sonar-small-online`
+- Online RAG LLM: `sonar-small-online` with the pplx api

-- Multimodal vision-language model: `llava:7b-v1.6-mistral-q4_0`
+- Multimodal vision-language model: `llava:7b-v1.6-mistral-q4_0` with Ollama

-- Speech to text: `vosk-model-small-en-us-0.15`
+- Speech to text: `vosk-model-small-en-us-0.15` with vosk

-- Text to speech: `piper --model en_US-lessac-medium`
+- Text to speech: `en_US-lessac-medium` with piper

 # Roadmap